 2. Compound

-Compound was one of the first DeFi protocols to popularize algorithmic money markets.
+Compound was one of the first DeFi protocols to popularize algorithmic money markets, and it still earns its place among the top platforms for good reason.

 Key Features: